Explore Georgia’s Iconic Destinations and Experiences

 Films shot here

-More than 700 feature films have been shot here, including Deliverance, Driving Miss Daisy, Fried Green Tomatoes, Glory, The Blind Side, Midnight in the Garden of Good and Evil and My Cousin Vinny.
+More than 700 feature films have been shot here, including Hunger Games: Catching Fire, Driving Miss Daisy, Fried Green Tomatoes, Glory, The Blind Side, Midnight in the Garden of Good and Evil and My Cousin Vinny.
 Take a movie tour during your visit!
 See where your favorite movie was filmed on one of the many tours offered around the state.

 For your first visit…